Adbnemesis/Web-Dev-Recipies/readme.txt

-A web based application for posting food recipies online.
-They can be edited, reviewed and deleted.
-For running this website, node_modules are required to be installed.
-It runs using node.js and mongoDB aswell.
+The site lets users post,edit and delte their recipes.
+They can also get reviews from other users.
+For running it, you need to install the necessary node_modules and have mongoDB and node.js already setup in your device.